canonical/maas/docs/ipv6.rst

 issued by DHCP, and does not guarantee that they will stay unchanged.

+.. _ipv6-routing:

 Routing
 ^^^^^^^

 In IPv6, clients do not discover routes through DHCP.
-Routers make themselves known on their networks by broadcasting *route advertisements*.
+Routers make themselves known on their networks by sending out *route advertisements*.
 These *RAs* contain other configuration as well: whether clients should statelessly configure their own unique IP addresses based on their MAC addresses; whether they should request stateless configuration from a DHCP server; and finally,